altocodenl/TODIS/readme.md

 #### Sequence

 A sequence is a *list of calls*.
-This list of calls is what happens between a call and a response.
+When a sequence is called, this list of calls takes place in order to create the response.

 Alternative names for a *sequence of calls* are *function*, *flow*, *procedure*, *operation*, *definition*.
 They all refer to the same concept.
 The mathematical concept of a *function* is mostly concerned with establishing a relationship between a set of messages (inputs) and responses (outputs).
-Here we are interested in the calls that happen as a result of a call receiving a certain message.
+Here we are interested in the calls inside the sequence that make it possible to respond with a certain value when another value (the message) is received by the call.

-A faithful analogy can best explain this.
-Think of a sequence as a recipe.
+A good analogy to illustrate the concept of sequence is a recipe.
 A recipe of the cake is not a cake.
 Rather, it tells you how you can make a cake.
 A DIS will give you even more: not only the instructions on how to make the cake, but also the ingredients.

 ```
 "make cake" 1 @ mix 1 @ chocolate 100
                     2 @ flour 500
                     3 @ butter 300
             2 @ bake degrees 200
-                     what @ 1
+                     ingredients @ 1
 ```

 In the example above, you can notice that making a cake consists of two steps: mixing ingredients and baking them at 200 degrees (you can also notice that I've never baked a cake).
 There's two calls made here: `mix` and `bake`.
 Additionally, there are calls made to `chocolate`, `flour` and `butter` within the `mix` call, presumably to get the ingredients.